How do patients choose their surgeons? Are they solely guided by their GP? Recommendations by family and friends? Or do they read reviews online?

-While one can usually trust the general public for food and accommodation recommendations, how knowledgeable are reviewers when it comes to finding a health professional and the quality of their service?
-Should patients who need to see a medical specialist trust the number of stars in front of a physician’s name on an online listing as an indicator of the quality of care provided by that doctor?
+If patients rely on online ratings, how accurate are online reviewers when it comes to finding a health professional?
+Should patients trust the number of stars as an indicator of the quality of care provided by that doctor?

-Expectedly, this study suggests that online ratings are not at all a true reflection of a surgeon’s performance.
-So if patients are trying to understand how doctors perform against their peers, or how their institution is compares at a national level, an online search is probably not the best way to go.
+Expectedly, all the research suggests that online ratings are not at all a true reflection of a surgeon’s performance.
+So, if patients are trying to understand how doctors perform against their peers, or how their institution compares at a national level, an online search is probably not the best way to go.

-While it is difficult to publish comparable information about specialists to the general public and patients, as individual surgeons, hospital units and institutions, it is extremely important that we have access to benchmarking information about our performance.
+While it is difficult to publish comparable information about specialists to the general public it is important that we have access to benchmarking information about our performance.

 This is where the self-auditing tool SurgicalPerformance can assist medical specialists.
-You can be sure that the reports produced are true and reflect your actual performance compared to other specialists in your field.
+The reports produced reflect your actual performance compared to other specialists in your field.
 Not only does this information serve you as a guideline to improve your standards, it can also act as a tool to reassure your patients of your ability to perform whatever procedure they need.

-If you’d like to learn more about SurgicalPerformance, and how you can have it implemented at your hospital unit or institution, have a look at our Capability Statement, here.
+If you’d like to learn more about SurgicalPerformance, and how you can have it implemented at your hospital unit or institution, get in contact with us via email.